cuzy-app/external-websites/docs/README.md

 [See this code example for the external website to embed full Humhub](https://github.com/cuzy-app/humhub-modules-external-websites/tree/master/docs/examples/external-website-page-embedding-full-humhub.php)

-### Space's contents URL redirected to external website
+### Space's content URL redirected to external website

-In the space's module settings, it is possible to activate contents redirections to external website (see "Humhub embedded in an external website").
+In the space's module settings, it is possible to activate content redirection to external website (see "Humhub embedded in an external website").

 Redirects only if the user arrives directly on the space URL.
 So it is still possible to navigate in the space if already in Humhub (PJax load).